 This defines a discrete set of values from which the user may select one value.

+List_Tip <”default_entry”><”entry”><”entry”><”entry”>…<”entry”>

-Lables is an optional leaf within List parameters and it is followed by a String entry for each entry in the List.
-The number of entries in Labels must be the same as the number of entries in List.
-The nth entry in Labels shall correspond to the nth entry in List.
+This is an optional leaf of a parameter with Format List and it is followed by a String entry for each entry in the List.
+The number of entries in List_Tip must be the same as the number of entries in List.
+The nth entry in List_Tip shall correspond to the nth entry in List.
 Quoted null entries are not permitted.
-All entries in Labels shall be unique, except that if two entries in List are the same, then the corresponding Labels entries must also be the same.
+All entries in List_Tip shall be unique, except that if two entries in List are the same, then the corresponding List_Tip entries must also be the same.
+List is required for List_Tip to be entered, and the word Format before List_Tip as in (Format List_Tip ,,,) is not allowed.

-(Labels <"label1"> <"label2"> <"label3"> ...)

 Example:

 (Strength (Usage In) (Type Integer)(Description "Strength of Driver")